LAStools/LAStools.github.io/download/lascanopy_README.txt

   [10, 50).
 In the same manner the option '-d 0.5 2 4 10 50' will
   produce a relative height density raster in which the counts are divided by the total number of points and scaled to a percentage.

+  The Vertical Complexity Index (VCI) is also implemented and can be computed for different vertical bin sizes with '-vc 1 2 4' or '-vci 2.5 5.0'.

+  The height & intensity metric known as "Height of Median Energy" or "HOME" can be computed via the switch '-hom'.
+All points above the height cutoff are ordered by their elevation.
+Then the height is computed at which the sum of intensities of points below and the sum of intensities of points above is identical.

   Metrics also exist for intensities and '-int_min' and '-int_max' do the obvious, just like '-int_avg', '-int_qav', '-int_std', '-int_ske' or '-int_kur'.
 Similarly you can produce intensity